Change up your classic banana nut bread with the addition of sourdough. Add a little sprinkle of cinnamon-sugar on top and you are in for a good time.

 Four years ago: Red Velvet Whoopie Pies

 - In a large mixing bowl, cream butter until smooth.
-Add sugar and cream together until light and fluffy.
+Add sugars and cream together until light and fluffy.
 Beat in bananas, egg, sourdough starter and vanilla, and mix well.
-Add flour, baking powder, baking soda, salt, and walnuts and mix in dry ingredients just until no dry bits remain.
+Add flour, cinnamon, salt, baking powder, baking soda, nutmeg, cardamom, and walnuts and mix just until no dry bits remain.

 - Scrape batter into prepared loaf pan, smooth top, sprinkle with cinnamon-sugar, and bake for one hour or until a toothpick inserted comes out clean.